geudde/attic-chest/pages/13.reference/05.porden-coeur/docs.md

 <a id="note02-m"></a>
 § Note (m), page 75, line 490.&emsp;*To bid the senseless blossoms whisper love.*

-The women of Cyprus are said to be skilful in the language of flowers, and to be remarkable for their attachment to them as an ornament, in preference to any other; notwithstanding that the island abounds in mineral wealth, and that the Paphian diamonds are exported to many nations of the Levant, who value them more highly.&#160;<a href=”#ref02-m” rev=”footnote” class=”footnote-backref”>↩</a>
+The women of Cyprus are said to be skilful in the language of flowers, and to be remarkable for their attachment to them as an ornament, in preference to any other; notwithstanding that the island abounds in mineral wealth, and that the Paphian diamonds are exported to many nations of the Levant, who value them more highly.&#160;<a href="#ref02-m" rev="footnote" class="footnote-backref">↩</a>

 <a id="note02-n"></a>
 § Note (n), page 80, line 603.&emsp;*The Persian tyrant’s doom, to starve on gold.*

 The Persian monarch Khosroes, having an idea of causing his son Mardasan to be crowned as his successor, his eldest born Siroes, jealous of this preference, followed the example which Khosroes had set him in rebelling against his own father, and shut him up in a place called the Tower of Darkness, which he had built as the repository of his treasures.
-Gold and precious stones were heaped around him, and when he asked for food, be was bidden to feast on that wealth of which be had been so insatiable: and thus grief and hunger terminated the existence of a prince, whose reign had been among the most glorious in the Persian annals.&#160;<a href=”#ref02-n” rev=”footnote” class=”footnote-backref”>↩</a>
+Gold and precious stones were heaped around him, and when he asked for food, be was bidden to feast on that wealth of which be had been so insatiable: and thus grief and hunger terminated the existence of a prince, whose reign had been among the most glorious in the Persian annals.&#160;<a href="#ref02-n" rev="footnote" class="footnote-backref">↩</a>

 ## Book III